Baldwin of Forde: Ecclesiastical career

 Born in Exeter around 1125, Baldwin was the son of Hugh d'Eu, Archdeacon of Totnes, and a woman of unknown name who later became a nun.
-Gervase of Canterbury's story, that he was from an even humbler background, has been shown by modern scholarship to stem from bias on the medieval chronicler's part.
+Gervase of Canterbury's story that he was from an even humbler background has been shown by modern scholarship to stem from bias on the part of the medieval chronicler.
 It is possible that he studied at Bologna in the 1150s with the future Pope Urban III.
 Robert Warelwast, who was Bishop of Exeter from 1138 to 1155, had sent Baldwin to Italy to study law.
 Baldwin was also said to have taught at Exeter, although this is not substantiated by any contemporary record.
 In 1150 or 1151 Pope Eugene III appointed him tutor to Eugene's nephew.
-By 1155 Baldwin seems to have returned to England, where he joined the household of Robert of Chichester, Bishop of Exeter.
+By 1155, Baldwin seems to have returned to England, where he joined the household of Robert of Chichester, Bishop of Exeter.

 Baldwin attracted the attention of Bartholomew Iscanus, Bishop of Exeter, who made him archdeacon at Totnes in about 1161, after Baldwin's father's death.
 (Note: Baldwin is often stated to have been Archdeacon of Exeter, instead of Totnes, but this is an error, probably stemming from the fact that John of Salisbury addressed him with that title.
 The general practice of the time, however, was to address all the archdeacons of a diocese as archdeacons of that diocese, rather than by their more specific territorial title.)
 Baldwin was known as a canon lawyer during his holding of Totnes.
 He received a letter from John of Salisbury in 1167, complaining about Bartholomew's conduct during the Becket controversy.
 John accused Bartholomew of not properly supporting Thomas Becket the Archbishop of Canterbury in his dispute with the king, urging Baldwin to influence the bishop to increase his support, and not to sign any appeal by the English bishops against Becket.
 Other letters from John dealt with rumours concerning Roger, the Bishop of Worcester, who John had heard was speaking badly of Becket.
 John's purpose seems to have been to have Baldwin pass along a warning from Becket to Roger about his behaviour; John was a supporter of Becket's during the latter's exile.
 In 1169 Baldwin was once again peripherally involved in the Becket dispute, when he objected to Becket's excommunication of a number of noblemen and clergy for opposing Becket's cause.
 Baldwin's objection was not so much that they were excommunicated, but that no warning had been given that such an action was contemplated.